reneesaks/psback/README.md

 ## Registration endpoint

 Registration endpoint is public.
 Every user is made as a standard user by default.
+Values must be sent in the POST body in JSON format.
 For registration make the following curl request:

 ```
 curl -X POST \
   http://localhost:8080/api/public/register/new-user \
-  -H 'content-type: application/x-www-form-urlencoded' \
+  -H 'content-type: application/json' \
-  -d 'email=new@user.com&password=Password2142!'
+  -d '{
+	"email": "new@user.com",
+	"password": "1dseAdg!!f54ga"
+}'
 ```

 If successful it will send your e-mail back in JSON format with response status 200.
 You can now check your inbox on your SMTP server for the activation link.
 Upon succesful activation you will be redirected to Google (changed later) and your account is activated.
 You can now request an access token.